mortenbroesby/space-rockets-challenge/src/README.md

 I've always tried to avoid doing actual timezone parsing if I could avoid it, as ["dates are a headache in Javascript"](https://maggiepint.com/2017/04/09/fixing-javascript-date-getting-started/).

-At the moment, I rely on Moment.js for the heavy lifting in terms of date parsing.
+At the moment, I rely on a Date library - currently `luxon` - for the heavy lifting in terms of date parsing.

-Should this library become a large production application, then I would definitely find a more minimal library than Moment.js for date manipulation.
+Should this library become a large production application, then I would definitely find a more minimal library for date manipulation.
 I would even go as far to consider a completely custom library with a strong focus on only having exactly the utility functions we need.

 ---